-The travel policy is designed to strike a balance between protecting the interests of our employees and shareholders by ensuring the safety and well being of traveling employees while being fiscally responsible.
-Raytheon’s Business Travel, Meeting, Entertainment, and Miscellaneous Expenses Policy strives to ensure that the reporting and accounting for business expenditures are in compliance with all applicable laws and regulations of the United States and other jurisdictions in which Raytheon Company conducts business.
-It applies to all organizations and subsidiaries within Raytheon and outlines employee responsibilities and limitations when planning, expensing, and reporting all business costs.
+Raytheon’s Business Travel, Meeting, Entertainment, and Miscellaneous Expenses Policy is designed to ensure the safety and wellbeing of traveling employees while being fiscally responsible, and to ensure that the reporting and accounting for business expenditures are in compliance with all applicable laws and regulations of the United States and other jurisdictions in which Raytheon Company conducts business.
+The policy also requires that auditable records are maintained.
+It applies to all businesses within Raytheon Company and other qualifying persons who incur travel and / or business expenses on behalf of all Raytheon organizations and subsidiaries.
+The policy outlines employee responsibilities and limitations when planning, expensing, and reporting all business costs.

-21-RP: International Sales Representative and Consultant Costs, Bidding, Accounting and Payment of
+RP-OGC-003: International Business Development Partner Costs, Bidding, Accounting and Payment of

 The company recognizes the need for international representatives and consultants to complement the company’s business development efforts in achieving a cost-efficient, international marketing network for the company’s products and services.
 It is company policy to comply with all laws and regulations governing the company’s domestic and foreign operations, and to conduct its international marketing efforts in keeping with the highest moral, legal and ethical standards.
 Raytheon’s Authorization and Processing of International Representative and Consultant Agreements policy sets forth direction on the appointment and use of International representatives and consultants; provides direction on due diligence review procedures applicable to all international representatives and consultants; and ensures that all international representatives and consultants are fully trained in, and comply with, the company’s Code of Conduct, other applicable policies and procedures, the Foreign Corrupt Practices Act, as amended (FCPA), and all other applicable U.S. and foreign laws.
 In addition, Raytheon’s International Sales Representative and Consultant Costs, Bidding, Accounting and Payment of policy establishes uniform practices and controls for the bidding, accounting and payment of international sales representative and consultant costs.